NREL/resstock/measures/ResStockArguments/README.md

 **dishwasher_label_annual_gas_cost**

 The label annual gas cost of the dishwasher.
-If not provided, the OS-HPXML default (see [HPXML Dishwasher](https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-dishwasher)) is used.
+If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-dishwasher'>HPXML Dishwasher</a>) is used.

 - **Name:** ``dishwasher_label_annual_gas_cost``
 - **Type:** ``String``